TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Related Work

-Segment-based methods take a different approach by representing scenes at the object level to enhance robustness.
-NSM and ESM~\cite{tinchev2019learning, tinchev2018seeing} replace dense point clouds with segment representations, showing promising results in forests.
-However, their discriminative power remains limited due to the prevalence of similar tree geometries and the lack of explicitly modeled inter-segment spatial relationships.

-\textbf{Learning-based Localization:} To address the limitations of hand-crafted descriptors, learning-based methods exploit deep networks for improved place recognition.
-Point-based methods, such as PointNetVLAD~\cite{uy2018pointnetvlad}, TransLoc3D~\cite{xu2021transloc3d}, and LoGG3D-Net~\cite{vidanapathirana2022logg3d}, aggregate point-wise features into global descriptors.
-Sparse convolutional architectures~\cite{choy20194d}, as used in MinkLoc3Dv2~\cite{komorowski2022improving}, improve scalability, while transformer-based models like HOTFormerLoc~\cite{griffiths2025hotformerloc} and ForestLPR~\cite{shen2025forestlpr} capture long-range or vertical tree structure through attention mechanisms and layered BEV encoders.
+{ \textbf{Learning-based Localization:} To address the limitations of hand-crafted descriptors, learning-based methods exploit deep networks for localization.
+Point-based methods~\cite{xu2021transloc3d, vidanapathirana2022logg3d} such as TransLoc3D and LoGG3D-Net aggregate point-wise features into global descriptors, while sparse convolution methods~\cite{komorowski2022improving, jung2025helios} such as MinkLoc3Dv2 improve scalability.
+Transformer-based forest localization models~\cite{griffiths2025hotformerloc, shen2025forestlpr}, including HOTFormerLoc and ForestLPR, further capture long-range or vertical tree structure.} {In parallel, projection-based approaches such as BEVPlace++~\cite{luo2025bevplace++} leverage 2D representations including BEV or range images~\cite{luo2021bvmatch, jung2025imlpr}, and some methods further integrate verification or relative pose estimation into the localization pipeline~\cite{vidanapathirana2023spectral, cattaneo2022lcdnet, komorowski2021egonn}.
+However, in forest environments, these approaches remain challenged by domain shift and limited generalization across forest types.}

-In parallel, projection-based approaches leverage 2D representations such as BEV or range images to utilize 2D encoders.
-BEVPlace++~\cite{luo2025bevplace++} uses rotation-equivariant BEV encoders, and BVMatch~\cite{luo2021bvmatch} performs retrieval in the frequency domain with bag-of-words representations.
-ImLPR~\cite{jung2025imlpr} combines multiple-channel range images with vision foundation models~\cite{oquab2023dinov2} to enhance generalization.
-Additionally, semantic graph-based methods~\cite{pramatarov2022boxgraph, ma2024tripletloc} incorporate object-level relationships for improved structural reasoning.
-However, in forest environments, these approaches are unreliable due to high scene similarity that leads to aliasing, and the noise-prone nature of semantic segmentation.

-Beyond retrieval, some methods integrate verification or pose estimation into the localization pipeline.
-SGV~\cite{vidanapathirana2023spectral} evaluates correspondence consistency without requiring explicit registration, while end-to-end frameworks like LCDNet~\cite{cattaneo2022lcdnet} and EgoNN~\cite{komorowski2021egonn} jointly estimate loop closure probability and relative pose.
-While effective in structured settings, these methods often struggle in forests due to domain shift and inconsistent local feature extraction in cluttered scenes.